Dr Ramsey Affifi

 Book Chapters and Contributions

-- Affifi, R. (in press).
+- Affifi, R. (2018).
 Deweyan psychology in plant intelligence research:Transforming stimulus and response.
 In "Memory and Learning in Plants" (Ed.
 Monica Gagliano).
 Springer.

 - Affifi, R. (upcoming).
 "Action research" action research.
 American Education Research Assocation annual Conference 2018.
 New York.